turbot/tailpipe-docs/docs/manage/plugin.md

 $ tailpipe plugin install aws@2.1.x
 ```

-## Installing from another registry
+## Installing from Another Registry

 Tailpipe plugins are packaged in OCI format and can be hosted and installed from any artifact repository or container registry that supports OCI V2 images.
 To install a plugin from a repository, specify the full path in the install command: